 Some lifestyle issues that can cause GERD may include:

-- Using aspirin and over-the-counter pain and fever medicines (nonsteroidal anti-inflammatory
+Using aspirin and over-the-counter pain and fever medicines.
+These include nonsteroidal

 Some health problems that may cause heartburn may include:

-- Ulcers, painful sores on the lining of your stomach, esophagus or the first part of
+Painful sores (ulcers) on the lining of your stomach or esophagus, or the first part